rehmanzile/nebula/README.md

 $ vagrant ssh <nebula-name>
 ```

-You are to go through [Otto Getting Started](https://ottoproject.io/intro/getting-started/dev.html) for developing and
+You are ready to go through [Otto Getting Started](https://ottoproject.io/intro/getting-started/dev.html) for developing
-deploying your applications.
+and deploying your applications.
 Refer to [What is Otto?](https://ottoproject.io/intro/index.html) for more information.